jbugel-lol/016622/cloudflare.md

    - Open your Cloudflare Warp app.
    - Go to the Account settings section.

-9. **Copy your account key**
+9. **Copy your license key**

-   - Copy the account key provided in your Warp account settings.
+   - Copy the license key provided in your Warp account settings.

 10. **Update the account key in "wgcf-account.toml"**